angelb9967/Merc-Airline-Booking-CMD/README.md

 *   **Flight Options Display:** Presents users with a selection of pre-defined flight options.
 *   **Booking Process:** Guides users through a step-by-step booking process, including flight selection and passenger details.
-*   **Text-Based UI with ASCII Art:** Provides a custom and interactive user interface entirely within the console, utilizing ASCII visuals for an enhanced experience.
+*   **Text-Based UI with ANSI/ASCII Art:** Features a custom interactive interface entirely within the console, using colored text and background blocks (ANSI-style visuals) for an enhanced experience.

 ## 🛠️ Technologies Utilized